New Isn’t Always Better: The Magic of Refreshing Old Content

 Have you heard of the shiny object syndrome?

 This is the definition according to Wikipedia: “This phenomenon refers to the tendency to constantly chase after new and exciting things, even if it means neglecting current responsibilities or goals.
-The allure of the shiny object can be irresistible- it promises something new and different, and often seems more exciting than the tasks at hand.
+The allure of the shiny object can be irresistible - it promises something new and different, and often seems more exciting than the tasks at hand.
 But ultimately, succumbing to shiny object syndrome can lead to a lack of focus and direction, and can hinder progress towards long-term goals.” (source: Wikipedia)

-That is a mistake, for three reasons:
+This is a mistake, for three reasons:

 Before even considering creating a new piece of content, you should wonder if you already covered that topic before.
 If you did, but that article is not performing well, it might be time for a content refresh.